Ledbury has a fascinating history and there are excellent websites and books recording life in this small market town.

 Grab the cup and read all about it.

-The Butcher Row museum in Church Lane has an interesting history.
+The Butcher's Row museum in Church Lane has an interesting history.

 An Act of Parliament was needed to secure the building's removal from the row of